ngkennise/ngkennise/README.md

 - 👋 Hi, my name is Kennise!
-- 📖 I recently just graduated from Northeastern University with a Master's in Computer Science!
+- 📖 I graduated from Northeastern University with a Master's in Computer Science and a Bachelor Degree in Accounting!
-- 💼 My work experience includes a Software Engineering Co-op at Babel Street and did Natural Language Processing work which I really enjoyed.
-I will be starting a full-time job in June!
+- 💼 My work experience includes being a Software Developer @ Data Dimensions, Software Engineering Co-op at Babel Street and did Natural Language Processing work which I really enjoyed.
-- 👀 I’m interested in software engineering and robotics.
+- 👀 I’m interested in software engineering in the non-profit sector or really cool technologies.
 - 👩🏻‍💻 Currently attempting to create an application aim at helping individuals in keeping a positive spirit and motivating one daily.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning how to use AI ethically and to teach others to do it too.
-- 🙋🏻‍♀️ When I'm not coding, I like to spend quality time with people, volunteering at a soup kitche, listen to true crime podcasts, and watch horror movies even though they scare me.
+- 🙋🏻‍♀️ When I'm not coding, volunteering is a big part of me.
+I also enjoy listening to true crime podcasts, and watch horror movies even though they scare me.
-- 💞️ I’m looking to collaborate on open sources project or non-profit projects.
 - 📫 You can reach me by my linkedin https://www.linkedin.com/in/ngkennise/ or my email : ng.ken@northeastern.edu

 <!---